On the power of conditional independence testing under model-X: Introduction

 We start with any test statistic $T(\srx, \sry, \srz)$ measuring the association between $\prx$ and $\pry$, given $\prz$.
 Usually, this statistic involves learning some estimate $\widehat f_{\pry|\prx,\prz}$ based on machine learning, e.g. the magnitude of the fitted coefficient for $\prx$ (when $\text{dim}(\prx) = 1$) in a cross-validated lasso~\cite{T96} of $\sry$ on $\srx$ and $\srz$ \cite{CetL16}.
 To calculate the distribution of $T$ under the null hypothesis~\eqref{conditional-independence}, first define a matrix $\srxk \in \mathbb R^{n \times d}$, where the $i$th row $\srxk_i$ is a sample from $\mathcal L(\prx \mid \prz = \srz_i)$.
 In other words, for each sample $i$, resample $\srx_i$ based on its distribution conditional on the observed covariate values $Z_i$ in that sample.
 We then use these resamples to build a null distribution $T(\srxk, \sry, \srz)$, from which the upper quantile

-may be extracted, where the randomness is over the resampling distribution $\srxk | \sry, \srz$.
+may be extracted (the dependence on $\alpha$ left implicit), where the randomness is over the resampling distribution $\srxk | \sry, \srz$.
 Finally, the CRT rejects if the original test statistic exceeds this quantile:

-In order to accommodate discreteness, the CRT makes a randomized decision $\gamma$ when $T(\srx, \sry, \srz) = C_\alpha(\sry,\srz)$ so that the size of the test is exactly $\alpha$.
-In practice, the threshold $C_\alpha(\sry,\srz)$ is approximated by computing $T(\srxk^b, \sry, \srz)$ for a large number $B$ of Monte Carlo resamples $\srxk^b \sim \srx|\srz$.
+In order to accommodate discreteness, the CRT makes a randomized decision $\gamma$ when $T(\srx, \sry, \srz) = C(\sry,\srz)$ so that the size of the test is exactly $\alpha$.
+In practice, the threshold $C(\sry,\srz)$ is approximated by computing $T(\srxk^b, \sry, \srz)$ for a large number $B$ of Monte Carlo resamples $\srxk^b \sim \srx|\srz$.
 For the sake of clarity, this paper considers only the ``infinite-$B$" version of the CRT as defined by~\eqref{upper-quantile} and \eqref{eq:randomized-CRT}.
 In the causal inference setting, the CRT can be viewed as a variant of Fisher's exact test for randomized experiments that incorporates strata of covariates \cite{Zheng2008,Hennessy2016}, basing inference on rerandomizing the treatment to the units.

-The CI testing problem under MX has benefited from several methodological innovations, but there are still many open theoretical questions, including the following three: \begin{enumerate} \item[Q1.]
+The CI testing problem under MX has benefited from several methodological innovations, but fundamental questions regarding power and optimality have received less attention.
+Therefore, in this paper we address the following two primary questions: \begin{enumerate} \item[Q1.]
 Are there ``optimal" test statistics for MX methods, in any sense? \item[Q2.]
-To what extent can the MX assumption be weakened? \item[Q3.]
-What is the precise connection between the performance of the machine learning (ML) algorithm and the power of the resulting MX method? \end{enumerate} In this paper, we shed light on these questions.
+What is the precise connection between the performance of the machine learning algorithm and the power of the resulting MX method? \end{enumerate} To the best of our knowledge, Q1 has not been considered before, while Q2 has only been indirectly addressed in the context of lasso-based knockoffs \cite{Weinstein2017, Liu2019, Fan2020, Weinstein2020} and CRT \cite{Wang2020b, Celentano2020}.
+The present paper complements these existing works by considering arbitrary machine learning methods.
 We summarize our findings next.